Social Communications Coordinator

 National Center for State Courts

-Williamsburg, Va., April 23, 2018 – Two students from Indiana and one from Colorado won first place in the National Center for State Courts’ (NCSC) 2018 Civics Education Essay Contest, which is divided into three categories: elementary, middle, and high school.
+Williamsburg, Va.
+(April 23, 2020) – Students from California, New Jersey and Arizona won first place in the National Center for State Courts’ (NCSC) 2020 Civics Education Essay Contest.

 Second- and third-place winners include:

 Every year to honor Law Day, the American Bar Association (ABA) designates a theme to highlight an important issue relating to the law or the legal system.
-For the past five years, NCSC has framed its essay contest question around ABA’s Law Day subject, which in 2018 is “Separation of Powers: Framework for Freedom.”
+For the past seven years, NCSC has framed its essay contest question around ABA’s Law Day subject, which in 2020 is “Your Vote, Your Voice, Our Democracy.”

 The National Center for State Courts, headquartered in Williamsburg, Va., is a nonprofit court organization dedicated to improving the administration of justice by providing leadership and service to the state courts.
 Founded in 1971 by the Conference of Chief Justices and Chief Justice of the United States Warren E. Burger, NCSC provides education, training, technology, management, and research services to the nation’s state courts.